 You may want to change the colour and contrast of the website to make it easier to read.

-The PCS website has been designed specifically to allow users to control the way it appears using their own personal computer.
+In addition to the "Style switcher", the PCS website has been designed specifically to allow users to control the way it appears using their own personal computer.

 On a Microsoft Windows computer all you have to do is go to the ‘start’ menu at the bottom left of your computer screen.

 One of the options that appears is called ‘control panel.’
 Click on this, and a window will open with lots of different options.
 On of these options is called ‘accessibility options’, it usually has an icon representing a wheelchair next to it.

 When you choose the accessibility option another window will open.
 From the tabs across the top, choose the ‘display’ option and within this there is a ‘high contrast’ option and this will allow you to change the colours and contrast of your computer display.

 Tick the ‘use high contrast’ box and then click the ‘apply’ button at the bottom right of the window.
 Next to the ‘use high contrast’ box is a button called ‘settings’ which allows you to choose from a huge range of colour and contrast options until you find one that suits your vision best.

 The PCS website has been designed to change to whatever option you choose with on your computer.

 All images and photography on the website should have supporting "alternative text" for screen reading software and/or a caption field to describe the image and give any copyright or accreditation.
 If you find that this is not the case, or the description is unclear please do contact us and we will endeavour to make the appropriate updates.